yokomizor/yokomizor.github.com/resume.md

 I have in-depth knowledge of PHP, Java and Python languages.
 I also have knowledge in Sass, Less and CSS as frontend tools, Spring, Django and Bootstrap as major frameworks, and Git as SCM.

-In addition, I have contributed with open source projects like Django project.
+In addition, I have contributed with open source projects.
 See all my open source contributions on my Github profile ([https://github.com/yokomizor](https://github.com/yokomizor)).

 ## Previous Experience